snrakshith/open-source-js/README.md

-# open-source-js
-A Template for open source JS Projects
+# A Template for open source JS Projects